lolzhub/GO/README.md

-# Bodvar - Go Bot for Sabaki GUI
+# Bodvar - the go to GO bot!

 Bodvar is a simple Go bot implemented in Python, designed to play the ancient board game of Go.
 It's specifically developed to interface with the Sabaki GUI, providing a playable opponent for Go enthusiasts.
 This bot utilizes a combination of random moves and simple strategies to play the game.